Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - CPU

 **Explanation:**
-"Data" is correct.
+Data is correct.
 Each tenant's data is logically isolated and not shared.
-"Storage" can be virtualized and shared among tenants.
+Storage can be virtualized and shared among tenants.
-"Memory" can be shared in virtualized environments.
+Memory can be shared in virtualized environments.
-"CPU" can be shared through hypervisor scheduling.
+CPU can be shared through hypervisor scheduling.

 ---